yhzhang0128/egos-2000/README.md

 # A minimal operating system on a real RISC-V board

-With only **2.1K** lines of code, our teaching OS implements SD card driver, tty driver, interrupt handling, address translation, process scheduling and communication, system calls, file system, shell and 7 shell commands.
+With only **2.1K** lines of code, our teaching OS implements microSD driver, tty driver, interrupt handling, address translation, process scheduling and messaging, system call, file system, shell and 7 shell commands.

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)

 The earth and grass operating system (EGOS) is our teaching OS at Cornell.
 It has three layers:

-* The **earth layer** provides hardware-specific abstractions.
+* The **earth layer** implements hardware-specific abstractions.
     * tty and disk device interfaces
     * cpu interrupt and memory management interfaces
-* The **grass layer** provides hardware-independent abstractions.
+* The **grass layer** implements hardware-independent abstractions.
     * processes and system calls
     * inter-process communication
 * The **application layer** provides file system, shell and shell commands.

-This RISC-V version of EGOS is minimal in order to give students the **complete** picture of an operating system.
+This RISC-V version of EGOS is minimal in order to give students a complete picture.

 ```shell
 # Count lines of code excluding README.md and USAGES.md (LOC = 2117)